 Despite the fact the horror for a particular word feels alien to me, I can understand it.
 It’s associated with a dark period in America’s history.
 It’s both synonym of pain and oppression for African-Americans, and shame and guilt for white people.
 Even understanding its power, if I had a problem with the word, I don’t think I’d have a problem with its use in Django; historical accuracy should be enough to make it a non-issue.

 Tarantino explained it:

 “Personally, I find [the criticism] ridiculous.
 Because it would be one thing if people are out there saying, “You use it much more excessively in this movie than it was used in 1858 in Mississippi.”
 Well, nobody’s saying that.
-And if you’re not Read the rest of this entry
+And if you’re not Continue reading “Django is NOT The Hero Black People Deserve”

 Martin Luther King wanted to see his nation rise up and “live out the true meaning of its creed.”
 He wanted the descendants of slaves and slave owners to sit down as equals ending “the heat of oppression”, transforming it into an “oasis of freedom and justice.”
 He wanted little black boys and black girls to hold hands with little white boys and white girls.
 He didn’t want to force them or anything, he just wanted to let them do it, if they wanted to.
 He also wanted some Biblish thing.